La Vall de Bianya: History

 During the Spanish Civil War a lot of churches from the old municipalities of La Vall de Bianya (Capsec) and Sant Salvador were burned.
 The historical documents and the old parish registers were also lost, except the ones of Sant Salvador de Bianya, Sant Martí de Capsec, Santa Maria de Castellar de la Muntanya and La Vall del Bac.
-The image of Santa Margarida from the church with the same name and the Baroque altarpiece of the Santa Magdalena del Coll church were saved, not like a significative amount of valuable historic-artistical pieces like the ones from the Sant Salvador de Bianya church, which was used as a slaughterhouse during the war.
+The image of Santa Margarida from the church with the same name and the Baroque altarpiece of the Santa Magdalena del Coll church were saved, not like a significant amount of valuable historic-artistical pieces like the ones from the Sant Salvador de Bianya church, which was used as a slaughterhouse during the war.
 The municipality of Sant Salvador de Bianya changed its name to Els Hostalets de Capsacosta because of religious connotations, and services and industries were collectivized.

-In the end of the war, the Francoists easily took the control of the municipal governments of La Vall de Bianya and Sant Salvador de Bianya, although its troops did not enter their territory.
+At the end of the war, the Francoists easily took the control of the municipal governments of La Vall de Bianya and Sant Salvador de Bianya, although its troops did not enter their territory.
 One of the first priorities of the regime was to recover the churches destroyed during the war.
-During the 1950s, there was a gradual economical recovery which allowed to build several bridges which improved the communications between the different villages and isolated country houses of La Vall de Bianya.
+During the 1950s, there was a gradual economic recovery which allowed building several bridges which improved the communications between the different villages and isolated country houses of La Vall de Bianya.
 During the 1960s the urbanizations of La Canya, Llocalou and L'Hostalnou were built.
 In 1968, the new church of La Canya was built.

 The municipality reached its current extension in 1970, when Sant Salvador de Bianya was merged to La Vall de Bianya (Capsec).
 The proposed merging project, presented in February 1968, also included Sant Pau de Segúries, but the local authorities rejected the merging with this municipality.
 In 1973 Montserrat Reixach became the mayor of La Vall de Bianya.
 She was one of the first Catalan women to become mayor; and her office coincided with the Spanish transition to democracy.

 The first mayor after the return to democracy was Ernest Nogareda.
 To stop the emigration of inhabitants to other municipalities, in 1984 and 1985 the urbanizations of L'Hostalnou de Bianya and Llocalou started to be built, respectively.
 In 1993 the community center of L'Hostalnou was built, and the town hall was revamped.
-In 1994 the new Capsacosta tunnels were opened, causing a significant improvement in the connexion between Garrotxa and Ripollès.
-The building of these tunnels allowed to discover a natural spring, and in 1996 a project divided in different phases started to take advantage of this water.
+In 1994 the new Capsacosta tunnels were opened, causing a significant improvement in the connection between Garrotxa and Ripollès.
+The building of these tunnels allowed the discovery of a natural spring, and in 1996 a project divided in different phases started to take advantage of this water.
 In 2016 the project was finished, split in nine phases executed during the office of three different mayors.
-This project has allowed to provide water to the 90% of the municipality only with this natural spring.
+This project has allowed provision of water to the 90% of the municipality only with this natural spring.